Small things, big effect

 Reason enough to look at these very small things under a very large magnifying glass.
 In the 2021 dialogue forums, we and our experts literally go into the smallest detail: We show important connections and explain how tiny organisms, particles or molecules unfold their great impact on humans and the environment every day.

-The moderator of all events is Dr. Patrick Illinger, Süddeutsche Zeitung Munich.
+The moderator of the events in January, February, March and May is Dr. Patrick Illinger, Süddeutsche Zeitung Munich.

 26 January 2021, 18:00